yjwong1999/dump/README.md

 ## Setup the geofencing.streams
 Each line should represent the corresponding geofencing zone for the video source in the `source/streams` file.
-The geofencing format should be <x1> <y1> <x2> <y2> in normalized format (in 0 to 1 range).
+The geofencing format should be <x1,y1,x2,y2> in normalized format (in 0 to 1 range), WITHOUT SPACING.
 Example of geofencing format is shown below:
 <img src="assets/x1y1x2y2.jpg" width="600"/> </br>
 Hence, for the above geofencing zone, we should write
 ```
-0.65 0.067 0.9 0.467
+0.65,0.067,0.9,0.467
 ... (if got other geofencing zone, each per line)
 ```